Stacked-Org/stacked-docs/docs/tooling/stacked-cli.md

 This will create a new flutter app based on your flutter version, add all the code required for a Stacked app and generate the required code.
 When the command completes navigate into the my_app folder and run the app.

+The following `arguments` are available on create app command:

+**-h, --help**: Prints this usage information.
+**--[no-]v1**: When v1 or use-builder is provided, ViewModelBuilder will be used instead of StackedView.
+**-t, --template**: Selects the type of starter template to use when creating a new app.
+One oriented for mobile first or web first.
+Available options: mobile (default), web.
+**-c, --config-path**: Sets the file path for the custom config.
+**--description**: The description to use for your new Flutter project.
+This string ends up in the pubspec.yaml file.
+**--org**: The organization responsible for your new Flutter project, in reverse domain name notation.
+**--platforms**: The platforms supported by this project.
+Platform folders will be generated in the target project.
+Available options: ios, android, windows, linux, macos, web
+**-l, --line-length**: When a number is provided, it will be used as the line length for formatting code.

 ### Add a New View

 From the root folder of your Stacked application, run the command: